+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 As the saying goes, “Tirthapuri is like the collar of a dress,” which means that Tirthapuri is important for the Tibetan Buddhist Pilgrims.
 Tibetans believe that doing thirteen Tirthapuri Kora is the same merit as doing a Kora around Mount Kailash.

 The one-hour kora route around the monastery is interesting but always go with the locals.
-There is a clean hot-spring just below the monastery, and pilgrims taking a bath after finish the Kailash travel.
+There is a clean hot spring just below the monastery, and pilgrims take a bath after finishing the Kailash travel.

 Recommended Tour Packages